wallarm/product-documentation/docs/latest/updating-migrating/multi-tenant.md

 Follow the standard procedure for your deployment form with one addition: rewrite the configuration of how traffic is associated with your tenants and their applications.

+### Upgrade in cooperation with the Wallarm support team

+Currently, to get the latest version of the [custom ruleset building](../user-guides/rules/compiling.md) feature during multi-tenant node upgrade, request the [Wallarm support team](mailto:support@wallarm.com) assistance.

+!!! info "Blocked upgrade"
+    Using incorrect version of the custom ruleset building feature may lead to the upgrade process blocking.

+The support team will also help you with answers to all questions related to the multi-tenant node upgrade and necessary reconfiguration.

 ### Standard procedures

 Standard procedures are the ones for: